rahulpriyadarshan19/rahulpriyadarshan.github.io/README.md

 ![Scattering width versus frequency](./assets/scattering_UM_updated_1.png "Scattering width versus frequency")

-### Course projects
+## Course projects

 #### **Acrobot: Policy-based Reinforcement Learning**
 In this project, my team and I implemented the REINFORCE and different variants of the Actor-Critic policy-based RL algorithms.
 We evaluate their performance using the Acrobot environment in Gymnasium.
 We found that actor-critic in combination with bootstrapping and baseline subtraction provides a high mean reward compared to REINFORCE or plain vanilla Actor-Critic, as expected.
+For more details, check the project's [GitHub page](https://github.com/rahulpriyadarshan19/policy-based-rl).

 ![Performance of Actor-Critic](./assets/peformance_bootstrapping_baseline_subtraction.jpg "Performance of Actor-Critic with Bootstrapping and Baseline Subtraction")